11. Sorted Set

 }

-The ZADD command must handle the case where the name already exists.
+The Zadd command must handle the case where the pair already exists.

-bool zset_add(ZSet *zset, const char *name, size_t len, double score) {
+bool zset_insert(ZSet *zset, const char *name, size_t len, double score) {

 zset_update(zset, node, score);